dotnet/AspNetCore.Docs/aspnetcore/mvc/views/tag-helpers/intro.md

 ### Controlling Tag Helper scope with the *_ViewImports.cshtml* file

-You can add a *_ViewImports.cshtml* to any view folder, and the view engine adds the directives from that *_ViewImports.cshtml* file to those contained in the *Views/_ViewImports.cshtml* file.
+You can add a *_ViewImports.cshtml* to any view folder, and the view engine applies the directives from both that file and the *Views/_ViewImports.cshtml* file.
 If you added an empty *Views/Home/_ViewImports.cshtml* file for the *Home* views, there would be no change because the *_ViewImports.cshtml* file is additive.
 Any `@addTagHelper` directives you add to the *Views/Home/_ViewImports.cshtml* file (that are not in the default *Views/_ViewImports.cshtml* file) would expose those Tag Helpers to views only in the *Home* folder.

 ### Opting out of individual elements